mariusor/mpris-scrobbler/README.md

 ##### ListenBrainz

-Because ListenBrainz doesn't have yet support for OAuth authentication, the credentials must be added manually using the signon bianry.
+Because ListenBrainz doesn't have yet support for OAuth authentication, the credentials must be added manually using the signon binary.
 First you need to get the **user token** from  your [ListenBrainz profile page](https://listenbrainz.org/profile).
 Then you call the following command and type or paste the token, then press Enter: